Sand Casting the Mansion

 19' wide x 15' long x 7' 9" high

 Located directly above the study in the private south wing was George and Martha Washington's spacious bedroom.
 Designed according to Mrs. Washington's suggestion that it be simple and functional, the room was also her sanctuary, where she planned her schedule and wrote letters to friends and family members.
-According to her grandson, she also spent an hour each day reading the Bible and praying.
+According to her grandson, she also spent an hour there each day reading the Bible and praying.

 Washington died of a severe throat infection in this room on December 14, 1799.
 Upon his death, Martha closed the room and, for the remaining several years of her life, spent much of her time in a bedchamber on the third floor.